FedeBacelar/banking-ecosystem/docs/technical/architecture/hexagonal-architecture.md

 Use cases are grouped by business capability.

-Ports are currently kept flat under `in` and `out` to match both implemented services.
-If they grow too much, both services should be reorganized together.
+Ports are kept under `in` and `out`; larger services group use cases by business capability without changing the dependency direction.

 ## Infrastructure